 Careers Education, Information, Advice and Guidance (CEIAG)

-Careers education and guidance at Bourne Grammar School is carried out through a combination of the PSHE programme, individual meetings, careers and post-18 preparation days, careers guidance support and a lecture programme.
+Careers education and guidance at Bourne Grammar School is carried out through a combination of the PSHE programme, dedicated careers lessons, careers and post-18 preparation days, careers guidance support and a lecture programme.
 We aim, through this CEIAG programme, to prepare our students for the responsibilities and opportunities that they will encounter in life and to aid them in making the right decisions for their futures.

-We also hold a large Higher Education and Careers Fair biennially for Years 10-13 and use a Career of the Week format to share LMI with students, across a range of sectors.
+We also hold a large Higher Education and Careers Fair biennially for Years 10-13 and use a Job of the Week format to share LMI with students, across a range of sectors.
 We work in partnership with the Careers and Enterprise Company (CEC), use the CEC’s Compass Tool to evaluate our Careers Programme and have a member of the local business community allocated as our Enterprise Adviser.
+We use the eight Gatsby Benchmarks to inform and develop our Careers programme.
+Further information on the Gatsby Benchmarks can be found here.

-At Bourne Grammar School we subscribe to an independent career, apprenticeship and university advice platform, Unifrog, which students are registered for in Year 8.
+At Bourne Grammar School we subscribe to an independent career, apprenticeship and university advice platform, Unifrog, on which students are registered in Year 7.

-Students can use this platform to investigate careers, universities, technical options and courses around the world, undertake online courses and record their own activities.
+Students can use this platform to investigate careers, universities and courses around the world, undertake online courses and record their own activities.
 There is also an excellent CV builder tool that will be of use to all students.

 Measuring Impact

 An annual transition report is prepared and reviewed by the School's Leadership Team each September.
 This looks at post-16 and post-18 destinations and is used to help tailor the careers strategy for the year ahead.
-In 2021, 100% of all Year 11 students went into the Sixth Form, further education with another provider, apprenticeships or employment.
 The majority of our Year 13 students go to university each year.
-You can read more detail on their destinations on the 'Results' page of our website.

 Year 7